woman and man researching how to start a business

 Subscribe to Tax Talks Today

 Turning a small business idea into reality involves research, planning, and knowing what decisions need to be made.
-This quick guide covers the key legal and other requirements for starting a new business.
+This quick guide covers the key legal and other requirements for creating a new business.

-One of the first steps to starting your own business is to gather information about your target customer base and your competition.
+One of the first steps to starting your own business is to gather information about your target customer base, your industry, and your competition.
 Market research will provide insight into your strengths and weaknesses, as well as opportunities and barriers to business success.

 For more information: